SHOP ALL PRODUCTS NOW

 When managing anxiety, it is useful to understand the best terpenes for anxiety and how their sedative properties and other characteristics can help alleviate symptoms associated with anxiety.

 While certain cannabis strains can be extremely beneficial for helping to reduce anxiety levels, other strains, especially in high doses, may contain stimulating effects.
-This can trigger psychoactive effects that may worsen anxiety symptoms and make anxiety worse.
+For some, this may trigger psychoactive effects that may worsen anxiety symptoms.

-By choosing the right cannabis and marijuana strains and terpenes for anxiety, you can manage stress, and enjoy cannabis' sedative qualities.
+But by choosing the right cannabis and marijuana strains and terpenes for anxiety, you can manage stress and enjoy cannabis' sedative qualities.

 Some of the best calming terpenes for anxiety include: